Skip to Main Content

 Mountain View College holds a celebration and ribbon-cutting for the expanding campus.
 The new

-, and Science and Allied Health Buildings open, as well as the remodeled Performance Hall.
+, Economic Workforce Development, and Science and Allied Health Buildings open, as well as the remodeled Performance Hall.

 The DCCCD STEM Institute is established to provide a transformative experience for students majoring in science, technology, engineering and math in preparation for university transfer.